quanted/esat/paper/paper.md

 estimation methods that were developed and made available in PMF5 [@Brown:2015] [@Paatero:2014].

-The displacement method (DISP) determines the amount that a source profile feature, a single value in the H matrix, must increase and decrease to cause targeted changes to the solution loss value.
+The displacement method (DISP) determines the amount that a source profile feature, a single value in the H matrix, must increase and decrease to cause targeted changes to the loss value.
 One or more features can be selected in the DISP uncertainty analysis.
-The bootstrap method (BS) uses block bootstrap resampling with replacement to create datasets of the original dimensions of the input but where the order of the samples has been modified, in blocks of a specified size.
-The BS method then goes on to calculate a new model from the bootstrap dataset, and original initialization, to evaluate how the profiles and concentrations changes as a result of the reordering of samples.
+The bootstrap method (BS) uses block bootstrap resampling with replacement to create datasets with the original dimensions of the input, but where the order of the samples has been modified, in blocks of a specified size.
+The BS method then calculates a new model from the bootstrap dataset, and original initialization, to evaluate how the profiles and concentrations change as a result of sample reordering.
-The bootstrap-displacement method (BS-DISP) is the combination of the two techniques, where for each bootstrap model DISP is run for one or more features.
+The bootstrap-displacement method (BS-DISP) is the combination of the two techniques, where DISP is run for each bootstrap model on one or more features.

-These error estimation methods address different uncertainty aspects: DISP targets rotational uncertainty, BS addresses random errors and sample variability, and BS-DISP offers a combined uncertainty estimate, collectively providing a comprehensive understanding of the uncertainty in a source apportionment solution.
+These error estimation methods address different uncertainty aspects: DISP targets rotational uncertainty, BS addresses random errors and sample variability, and BS-DISP provides the most comprehensive understanding of how the uncertainty impacts a source apportionment solution.

 # Acknowledgements
 We thank Tom Purucker and Jeffery Minucci for manuscript and code review and edits.